 - Blames you for everything that goes wrong

-- Threatens to harm you or your children
+- Threatens to harm you, your children or family, or your

 Emotional abuse can occur among male-female couples or same-sex couples.
 It does not

 identify at first.
 It may consist of name-calling, ignoring your feelings, swearing

 cursing at you.
 Over time, it often increases to repeated put-downs, ordering you

 account for every minute of your time, accusing you of doing things that you didn’t

 demanding you stop spending time with your family and friends.
 Your abuser creates